-This is part four of my alphabetic amble through some of Edinburgh's history (links to previous parts at the bottom of the blog), brought to you this time by the letters J, K and L!
+This is part four of my alphabetic amble through some of Edinburgh's history, brought to you this time by the letters J, K and L!

 J is for JK Rowling